wsaada19/CommunityQuests/README.md

 ### Objective filters

 The quest above uses the materials filter so that the first objective looks for `ACACIA_SAPLINGS` on a blockplace event and then second objective looks for `OAK_SAPLING`.
 Both objectives run concurrently.
 For block related events, materials is the only filter that works but there are four more filters you can use.
+If no constraints are provided (or you provide an invalid material name!), then the quest will count all events of that type!

 -   **materials** - use to specify the material type of blocks or items
 -   **entities** - use to specify the entity type of mobs for quests like mobKill, projectileKill and tameevent.
 It's also used in the catchfish event and the mythicmob event.